Icinga/icinga-powershell-framework/doc/31-Changelog.md

 * [#235](https://github.com/Icinga/icinga-powershell-framework/pull/235) Adds new Cmdlet `Show-IcingaEventLogAnalysis` to get a better overview on how many log entries are present within the EventLog based on hour, minute and day average/maximum for allowing a more dynamic configuration for `Invoke-IcingaCheckEventLog`
 * [#241](https://github.com/Icinga/icinga-powershell-framework/pull/241) Ensures we use TLS 1.1 and 1.2 for REST-Api calls, as used certificates in general are created with these
 * [#243](https://github.com/Icinga/icinga-powershell-framework/pull/243) Adds stacktrace output for exceptions in case plugin execution fails
+* [#249](https://github.com/Icinga/icinga-powershell-framework/pull/249) Improves internal exception handler to get rid if misplaced `:` and adds all fields properly

 ### Bugfixes